zulip/zulip/docs/production/deployment.md

 multiple warm standby replicas, in order to avoid taking multiple backups, one per replica.

+#### `backups_disk_concurrency`

+Number of concurrent disk reads to use when taking backups.
+Defaults to 1; you may wish to increase this if you are taking backups on a replica, so can afford to affect other disk I/O, and have an SSD which is good at parallel random reads.

 #### `ssl_ca_file`

 Set to the path to the PEM-encoded certificate authority used to